New Dad Survival Tips To Get You Through The First Month

 Traveling further afield during this time can actually be easier than when the kid gets older.
 Babies will often sleep through flights and road trips as long as the itinerary is built around their sleep schedule.
 The important part is that parents shouldn’t feel tied to their home.

 Look.
 It’ll happen again.
-The general rule is that it’s safe to start again 6 weeks after delivery, but it may take longer for everyone to be in the mood.
+The general rule is that it’s safe to start again six weeks after delivery, but it often takes longer for everyone to fully recover, be in the mood, and stay awake.
 Take it slow.
 Be gentle.
 Get romantic.
 Use lube.